• Skip to primary navigation

 • Line up three deep bowls.
 Place the flour in the first one.
 In the second bowl break the eggs, whisk them with the cream (optional) and season with salt and pepper.
 In the third bowl add the bread crumbs.

 • Rinse the meat and pat it dry with some kitchen towel.Place it between two sheets of plastic.
-(I used a freezing bag) and pound the meat with a meat mallet (smooth side) or the bottom of a heavy pan.
+(I used a freezing bag) and pound the meat with a meat mallet (affiliate link) (smooth side) or the bottom of a heavy pan.

 • Season the meat with salt and pepper.